RenRall/ping-pong/README.md

 Ping-Pong

-Input a number to play the table game of Ping-Pong, June 8, 2017
+Learn math while having fun playing the game Ping-Pong, June 8, 2017

 By Rena Rallis

-Description

-{This page is a digital version of the game ping-pong.}

-Setup/Installation Requirements
+##Description:

+{This page is an interactive site making math fun for the user via the game ping-pong.
+The user inputs a number into a form and the application returns a list indicating which numbers are divisible by 3, 5, 15.
+The user learns basic math while playing the game ping-pong.}

+##Setup/Installation Requirements:

+Clone project from GitHub.
 Launch project in atom to update and/or modify data.
 Download Bootstrap as well as jQuery.
 Open index.html in a preferred browser.
 Commit often.

-{Project can be also located at Rena's github: <a>https://github.com/RenRall/ping-pong.git</a>}
+{Project can be also located at: <a href="https://github.com/RenRall/ping-pong.git">Rena's GitHub</a>}

 Specifications:
 1. It can count up to the user input number.